Shechterlab/nextflow-rnaseq/README.md

 # 5. Running the pipeline

 #You only need a sample metadata file in your directory called "samplesheet.csv" (example file here: https://github.com/nf-core/rnaseq/blob/3.9/assets/samplesheet.csv) with the experimental design.
-Please make sure the control samples within the samplesheet are clearly labeled "CONTROL_RepX".
+Please make sure the control samples within the samplesheet are clearly labeled "CONTROL_RepN".
 The included example can be used as a test and a guide.

 sbatch ~/nextflow-rnaseq-deseq2/nextflow_main.sh